yunliUNC/HPRep/README.md

 * chr_count - chromosome count for organism (19 or 22)
 * threads - number of theads available for processing

+***For users who have previously run the MAPS pipeline***: You can avoid the feather pre-processing steps by setting feather to 0.
+You will then need to set the long_bedpe_dir and short_bed_dir fields to the directory or directories where these files are located.

 Upon completion there will be two key outputs:
 ```
 outdir/HPRep_output/dataset_name_date/dataset_name.resolution.anchors.txt